jpriebe/rabbithole/README.md

 ### Iframe traversal

-DTRH builds a single unified tree representing your page's DOM along with all nested IFRAMEs' DOMs, including those from other domains.
+rabbithole builds a single unified tree representing your page's DOM along with all nested IFRAMEs' DOMs, including those from other domains.
 Javascript running within a page cannot access the DOM of an iframe from another origin.
 A chrome extension can get around this limitation by injecting a script into the page and all iframes.
 It can then pass a message to the frames and gather information from all of the frames via callbacks, and then merging the sub-trees into the main tree.

 ### Message passing